 RUM Rum is a spirit distilled from the fermented juice of the sugar cane plant, sugar cane syrup, molasses, or any other sugar cane by-product at less than 190 proof and bottled at or above 80 proof.
 With several styles and an amazing level of variety, just about every drinker can find rum that fits their palate.
 Around 1650, the earliest forms of rum were first being distilled in the Caribbean Islands with molasses, a by-product of the quickly evolving sugar industry.
 Depending on the style, rum production begins in the sugarcane fields mainly in the Islands of the Caribbean basin.
 Once it reaches maturity, the sugarcane is harvested where, either the juice is pressed and directly fermented and distilled, or used to make sugar whose by-product, molasses, goes through the same process.
-Once the juice or molasses has been fermented, it is distilled in either pot or column stills and aged in various kinds of oak.
-There are two distinctive styles of rum, Industrial Rum and Agricultural Rum.
-EXAMPLES - Cruzan Aged White, Captain Morgan, Myers's Dark, etc.
+Once the juice or molasses has been fermented, it is distilled in either pot or column stills and unaged or aged in various kinds of oak.
+There are two popular and distinctive styles of rum (but many more): INDUSTRIAL RUM - Produced from molasses.
+Industrial rum accounts for roughly 90% off all rum production.
+EXAMPLES - Cruzan Aged White, Bacardi, Myers's Dark, etc.